 But rest assured, the neighborhood really appreciates it.

 “Hey, I think that’s the best thing they’ve ever done,” says resident Leroy.
 “Everybody I’ve talked to has been really nice.”

 Leroy has called Northridge home for 70 years and says a tornado won’t change that.

 “The way I look at it, you just overlook it.
 You’re alive.
 You’re not dead.”

 The concert on Ontario runs Friday and Saturday from 6 pm to 9 pm and will have something for everyone.

 “We will have some bouncy houses for the kids.
-We will have the grills fired up for food and then we will have some resources out here for folks that may need some type of recovery,” says Pastor Reece.Grab the FREE WDTN News App for iPhone or Android.
+We will have the grills fired up for food and then we will have some resources out here for folks that may need some type of recovery,” says Pastor Reece.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.